scikit-learn/enhancement_proposals/slep000/proposal.rst

 ##########

-Without a predefined workflow, the discussions around a SLEP can be long and frustrating for both the author and the reviewers.
+Without a predefined workflow, the discussions around a SLEP can be long and frustrating for both the author(s) and the reviewers.
 The lack of a known workflow also results in the SLEPs to take months (if not years) before it is accepted as ``Draft``.
 The purpose of this SLEP is to lubricate and ease the process of working on a SLEP, and make it a more enjoyable and productive experience.